relicks/deep_python_23b_aalitvinov/01/README.md

    cd deep_python_23b_aalitvinov/01
    ```

-   and run all commands from it.
+   and run all commands from this working directory.

 1. [Download and install Poetry](https://python-poetry.org/docs/#installation) following the instructions for your OS.
 1. Set up the virtual environment, don't forget to specify the path to python3.11: